eddelbuettel/digest/README.md

-The digest package provides a principal function `digest()` for the creation of hash digests of arbitrary R objects (using the md5, sha-1, sha-256, crc32, xxhash, murmurhash, spookyhash, blake3, crc32c, xxh3\_64, and xxh3\_128 algorithms) permitting easy comparison of R language objects.
+The digest package provides a principal function `digest()` for the creation of hash digests of arbitrary R objects (using the md5, sha-1, sha-256, crc32, xxhash, murmurhash, spookyhash, blake3, crc32c, xxh3\_64, xxh3\_128, and fletcher algorithms) permitting easy comparison of R language objects.

 Extensive documentation is available at the [package documentation site](https://eddelbuettel.github.io/digest/).